mamurak/os-mlops/README.md

 # OS MLOps

-This repository contains a number of open source MLOps architectures that can be deployed on OpenShift Container Platform.
+This repository contains a number of open source MLOps tool chains that can be deployed on OpenShift Container Platform.

 ### odh-pachyderm-pipelines
 - OpenShift Data Foundation / Ceph S3 as a data lake,